31st Annual Scrimshaw Weekend

 Saturday Evening Banquet and Keynote

 An exclusive and unique visit to the Nantucket Historical Association (NHA).
-Price includes bus and ferry transportation, NHA museum tour, behind-the-scenes visit to scrimshaw storage at the Gosnold Center, lunch, and a cocktail reception hosted by the president of the NHA.
-Transportation will pick up and drop off at the New Bedford Whaling Museum.
+Price includes bus and ferry transportation, NHA museum tour hosted by Michael Harrison, behind-the-scenes visit to scrimshaw storage at the Gosnold Center, hosted lunch, and a cocktail reception hosted by the president of the NHA.

 Top Banner Captions: (right) Carpentry tools with commercially manufactured steel blades and lathe-turned, sailor-made handles using (L-R) bone, whale ivory, bone, blade and panbone, whale ivory, panbone.
 Kendall Collection, New Bedford Whaling Museum. (left) Distinctive jagging wheels grace these three ivory whale ivory pie crimpers from the Frank and Annie Seabury Wood Collection, New Bedford Whaling Museum.